 Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

-The passenger seated next to me feels like talking as he eats, listening costs me nothing, and, at 30,000 feet up,I’m not going anywhere except where this plane goes.
+The passenger seated next to me feels like talking, listening costs me nothing, and, at 30,000 feet up,I’m not going anywhere except where this plane goes.

 One pleasure of travel is meeting other people who are travelling too.
 Some people travel for business and have little choice about their trips.
 Other people travel because they like thrills and can pick their destinations.
 Some lucky people manage to combine both business and thrills.

-When our plane reaches Lima and lands to pick up more travelers,he transfers planes to make his connections to San Salvador and New York.
+When our plane reaches Lima,he transfers planes to make his connections to San Salvador and New York.
 His wife doesn’t like to travel and didn’t want to come with him but she, he says, doesn’t mind him doing what he loves as long as she gets his love and attention too.
-Tolerant women, I believe, are a big blessing to their husbands.
+Tolerant women, I believe, are a blessing to their husbands.

 On the runway waiting for passengers to leave and others to board, I close my travel book on Uruguay and open the next chapter which will soon be Costa Rica.

-Why, I ask myself, in rational moments like this, still stuck in the plane’s belly, do I sometimes consider giving up a perfectly good life in my own country to be an outsider living in someone else’s country?
+Why, still stuck in the plane’s belly waiting to lift into the air again, do II sometimes consider giving up a perfectly good life in my own country to be an outsider living in someone else’s country?
 Is there really a country better than the one I always return to?

 After talking with Luis, an easy question to ask is why do some people feel a need to give back while others just focus on taking?

-You have one suitcase with clothes and an extra pair of walking shoes.
-You have a carry on bag with computer stuff, headphones, extra pens and paper, schedules, an umbrella, toothbrush, personal items.
+You have one suitcase with clothes and an extra pair of walking shoes in the cargo hold.
+You have a carry on bag in the overhead with computer stuff, headphones, extra pens and paper, schedules, an umbrella, toothbrush, personal items.
 Your wallet and passport are in your pants left front pocket for safety.
 You hate to carry items you don’t need because odds and ends make your trek heavier and less simple.

 Leaving Uruguay, en route to Costa Rica, our plane is thirty thousand feet up.
 We fly west out of Uruguay, then up the coast of Chili with the Pacific in view, then cut back towards the Andes for a stop in Peru.
 There is no such thing as a flight,these days, that goes “straight as the crow flies.”